-Location Size Importance Alec's Field, Pidney (LGS-AF) Amenity, historic and wildlife value - grass/wild flower field that effectively forms a village green used for sport and other recreational events.
+Γ l Table 1.
+Locally Important Green Spaces Location Size Importance Alec's Field, Pidney (LGS-AF) 1.9ha Amenity, historic and wildlife value - grass/wild flower field that effectively forms a village green used for sport and other recreational events.
 Includes children's play area & well used footpath FP18.
-Also forms the setting of several

-Location Size Importance historic buildings, and the trees along the northern and western boundaries are protected.
+Also forms the setting of several historic buildings, and the trees along the northern and western boundaries are protected by Tree Preservation Orders.
 Churchyard, Droop (LGS-CY) 0.3ha Amenity, historic and wildlife value - forms the setting of the church (Grade I Listed) and tranquil area for quiet contemplation.
 Also of local wildlife value, including areas of species-rich grassland and notable lichen flora on the tombstones.
 Hazel Wood, Kingston (LGS- HW) 5.7ha Amenity, historic and wildlife value - a mixed deciduous woodland owned and managed by the Woodland Trust as an open access area where the public are welcome.
 The wood is traversed by a public footpath from Kingston, but also has several informal paths.
 It was planted in 1999 to mark the Millennium, within the old field boundaries of mature hedges.
-The southern boundary is a narrow strip of ancient woodland traversed by the Selwaie brook.
+The southern boundary is a narrow strip of relict woodland traversed by the Selwaie brook.
 A pond was created at the same time as the parish's Millennium feature.
 Close to the stream in Hazel Wood is the "Holy Well", a registered Historic Monument excavated in 1999 by the East Dorset Antiquarian Society.
 It is a natural spring enclosed by a low wall and with a paved area alongside, so most likely of importance to local people for some time.
 The Keep and Allotments, Pidney (LGS-KA) 1.0ha Amenity and wildlife value - local allotments serving the parish, well used with waiting list, plus uncultivated area of wildflower rich grassland and protected trees, open to the public, and crossed by a well-used public footpath Kingston Green (LGS-KG) 0.2ha Amenity value - visually attractive green space and convenient space for local children to play within a housing area Emerson Nature Reserve, Wonston (LGS-NR) 0.6ha Amenity and wildlife value - forms part of the hillside to the south of Wonston, managed privately as a woodland and forest garden area open to the community and visitors and containing interesting shrubs and a local black poplar The Green, Pidney (LGS-PG) 0.1ha Amenity value - grass area, providing a convenient space for local children to play close to a housing area The Cemetery, Droop (LGS-TC) 0.2ha Amenity value - provides the only active burial area close to the community.
 Generally quiet and undisturbed.
 Panoramic views enjoyed to Bulbarrow, Dorsetshire Gap and surrounding countryside.
 Also species-rich limestone flora noted.

 6.4.
-The policy should not be used to prevent ancillary development and improvements that would support the continued use and enjoyment of these spaces, such as the erection of a shelter or bench.
+The policy should not be used to prevent ancillary development and improvements that would support the continued use and enjoyment of these spaces, such as the erection of a shelter or bench, as such minor changes are unlikely to significantly change the character of the green space or undermine the site's reason for designation.

-Figure 5.
-View 4 (part) exiting copse at top of Drum Lane

 Figure 6.
+View 4 (part) exiting copse opposite the Cemetery off Churchfoot Lane

+Figure 7.
 Local Green Spaces and Key Views